At the Washington Post, John Cohen and Rosalind Helderman report:

 They compare data from a recent poll with exit interviews from 2004 and 2008.
 The results show that, while Obama is overwhelmingly the favorite among non-whites, he trails him among whites by 23 percentage points.

 Cohen and Helderman say that Obama has lost support among whites even just recently.
 Meanwhile, a whopping 91% of Romney supporters are believed to be white.
-We are, truly, a deeply divided nation.Lisa Wade is a professor of sociology at Occidental College.
+We are, truly, a deeply divided nation.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.